C2006 2014 INTRODUCTION TO MOLECULAR & CELLULAR BIOLOGY II

 The lectures in both sections are identical.

-For additional information see Announcements for 2013, Lecture Schedule (when ready) & Textbooks.
-For a list of topics, see the 2012 schedule.
+For additional information see announcements on CW web site, Lecture Schedule (when ready) & Textbooks.
+For a list of topics, if schedule is not yet ready, see the 2013 schedule.

 C2006 vs. F2402: The lectures in C2006 and F2402 are identical, and students in either course may attend lectures at either time (see above).
 The lectures are the same but the recitations are separate -- students in C2006 must attend a C2006 recitation.
 The exams for both classes are given at the same time in the evening (at 5:40).
 Students with conflicts can come at 7:30; see Announcements (or schedule when ready) for exam dates.
 If you have a time conflict with the exams, please email Paige Thompson <firstname.lastname@example.org> ASAP.
 You will need to provide written documentation of the conflict.
 The grading scale for both courses is the same (except for the points earned in recitation), so there is no advantage (gradewise) to taking "the other" class.
 See below for details of grading.